learn-co-curriculum/variables-and-scope-in-ruby-quiz/README.md

 interview: explaining buggy code and then debugging it.
 Accordingly, these are skills that we hope to help you grow over your course of study at Flatiron!

-## Quiz
+???

+# Variables and Scope in Ruby Quiz

-Consider the following code:
+## Consider the following code:

 ```ruby
 $best_dog_ever = "Byron the Moyen Poodle"